segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ### How does the library queue API calls?

-Our library queues API calls and uploads them in batches so that we don’t drain your user’s battery life by making a network request for each event tracked.
+Our library queues API calls and uploads them in batches so that we don't drain your user's battery life by making a network request for each event tracked.

 As soon as you send as an event, we'll save it to disk, and if queue size reaches your specified maximum queue size (which is 20 by default), we flush the queue and upload all the events in a single batch.
 Since the data is persisted right away, there is no data loss even if the app is killed, or the operating system crashes.

-The queue behavior may differ for Device-based destinations.
-For instance, Mixpanel’s SDK queues events and then flushes them when the app goes to the background only.
+The queue behavior may differ for Device-mode destinations.
+For example, Mixpanel's SDK queues events and then flushes them when the app goes to the background only.

-This is why even if you see events in the debugger, the Device-based destination may not show them on their dashboards yet, simply because their mobile SDK may still have them queued.
-The opposite may also happen, that we have some events queued so they haven't shown up in the debugger, but the Device-based destination has already sent the events to their servers.
+This is why even if you see events in the debugger, the Device-mode destination may not show them on their dashboards yet, simply because their mobile SDK may still have them queued.
+The opposite may also happen, that we have some events queued so they haven't shown up in the debugger, but the Device-mode destination has already sent the events to their servers.

 ### Will my events be delivered even if the app is killed?